esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_constrained.rst

     ...     def gradient(self, x):
     ...         return pg.estimate_gradient_h(lambda x: self.fitness(x), x)

-In order to check that the UDP above is wll formed for pygmo we try to construct a :class:`pygmo.problem` from it and inspect it:
+In order to check that the UDP above is well formed for pygmo we try to construct a :class:`pygmo.problem` from it and inspect it:

 .. doctest::